uvarc/rc-website/README.md

 ### Methods for creating content:

 1. Copy an existing page and modify it.
+Or,
 2. Create a new page using the `hugo new` command declaring a path to the .md object you want to create:
   * `hugo new post/here-is-my-post.md`
   * `hugo new top-level-page.md`